 Domestic Abuse Awareness Training is conducted annually in October and Sexual Assault Awareness Training is conducted annually in the April semester.
 All trainings and educational programs are available for faculty, staff, and students.
-During 2019, UAPB offered three crime prevention and security awareness programs.
+During the 2021-2022 academic year, UAPB offered three crime prevention and security awareness programs.
 Topics such as personal safety, residence hall security, drug and alcohol abuse awareness and sexual assault prevention are some examples of programs offered during the prior academic year.

-Specifically, the University offered the following primary prevention and awareness programs through Safecollege in 2020:
+Specifically, the University offered the following primary prevention and awareness programs through Safecollege in 2021: